Issam-b/javadoclet/README.md

 # MarkdownDoclet
-Doclet which creates Javadoc as Markdown file.
+Doclet which creates Javadoc as Markdown files for each class and package.
 Output of this doclet  is optimized for [Pandoc](http://pandoc.org/).

 ## How to use with javadoc